The DECRYPT Babybrain Trial

 Annie Huang and Sylvia Cheng

-This trial also represents the first step towards the development of a national clinical trial platform for infant brain cancers driven by a multi-stakeholder group comprised of healthcare and research experts and patient partners.
+This trial represents the first step towards the development of a national precision medicine clinical trial platform for infant brain cancers driven by a multi-stakeholder group comprised of healthcare and research experts and patient partners.
 It is hoped that through the sharing of knowledge, resources and access to healthcare, that not only does pan-Canadian care and outcomes for patients with infant brain cancers improve, but that a powerful platform to launch similar future trials is established.

 For more information, please contact Tricia Schneider.